 We are also trained in CPR and Neonatal resuscitation.

-Sure, as long as they are COVID symptom-free and masked, they are welcomed.
-Even in a pandemic, we believe that birth is a natural, family centered event and laboring people need their tribe there to support them.
+Yes!
+We believe that birth is a natural, family centered event and laboring people sometimes need their family there to support them.